 ABOUT RED SUGARCANE PRESS

 RED SUGARCANE PRESS, INC. is an independent press dedicated to presenting works about the Puerto Rican and Latinx Diasporas in the Americas.
 We publish well-known and emerging artists whose distinct voices and artistic styles break new ground, educate, promote dialogue, and entertain.
-The publications reflect the journey of indigenous and African peoples who from enslavement to the present have triumphed through the courage and tenacity of many generations.
+The publications reflect the journey of indigenous and African peoples who from enslavement to the present, have triumphed through the courage and tenacity of many generations.

 Our interest is in contemporary works that reflect the passions and convictions of people's lives and struggles.
 As poets, playwrights, and essayists, the authors of RED SUGARCANE PRESS also recover forgotten or unknown stories from the journeys of indigenous and African peoples in the Americas who from enslavement to the present have triumphed through the courage and tenacity of many generations.